DigiBP/Team-Victorinox/README.md

 </div>

 The process concludes with the sending of the email to our pharmaceutical partners, marking the end of the second process.

+## <div align="center"> References </div>

+European Medicines Agency.
+(2005).
+Reflection paper on the regulatory guidance for the use of health-related quality of life (HRQL) measures in the evaluation of medicinal products.
+Retrieved from [https://www.ema.europa.eu/en/documents/scientific-guideline/reflection-paper-regulatory-guidance-use-health-related-quality-life-hrql-measures-evaluation_en.pdf](https://www.ema.europa.eu/en/documents/scientific-guideline/reflection-paper-regulatory-guidance-use-health-related-quality-life-hrql-measures-evaluation_en.pdf)

 ## <div align="center"> Acknowledgments </div>